shahanshah786/CamPhising/README.md

 # Camphish

-<h1>In this tool I added two automatic webpage templates for engaged target on webpage to get more picture of cam </h1>
+In this tool I added two automatic webpage templates for engaged target on webpage to get more picture of cam

  Festival Wishing
  Live YouTube TV